cardano-scaling/website/monthly/2025-03-monthly.md

 ### Etcd-based networking

-TODO: Update

 A breaking change in command-line arguments and system requirements (see release notes) is currently unreleased but available on the `master` branch.
 This update significantly improves the networking architecture, leading to greater stability (ie, fewer stuck heads!).
 Please try it out!

 ## Links